michaeljennings/carpenter/README.md

 To get started creating tables firstly you want to make a table instance.
 There are two different ways to go about this.

-Firstly Carpenter allows you to bind a tabke to a key and then retrieve it when you need it.
+Firstly Carpenter allows you to bind a table to a key and then retrieve it when you need it.

 To bind an instance use the `add`.